Tesla Model S: 2019–2026: Second major update, simplified naming scheme, and final years

-Following an announcement in February, Tesla debuted an updated Model S, alongside the Model X, in June 2025.
-A front bumper camera was implemented in both vehicles, and the range of the Long Range model was increased to 410 mi.
+Musk announced that 2026 would be the final model year for both the Model S and Model X. For this model year, Tesla debuted an updated Model S and Model X in June 2025, which the company announced that February.
+A front bumper camera and changed chassis was implemented in both vehicles, and the range of the Long Range model was increased to 410 mi.
 The Model S Plaid received an updated rear diffuser and slightly altered front fascia, which the company stated was to optimize "high-speed stability".